Akutchi/imagepreview.nvim/README.md

 the ascii rendering close the preview.

 ![gif](./doc/visual.gif)
-(please excuse the bad quality recording, will update later on.)

-Note : I know that (on lunarvim at least) "s" preview an image.
-But is uses the default Image Viewer which is somewhat of a pain to close on the contrary to just clicking elsewhere.

 ## Credits

 This is my first neovim plugin.
-It was _hell_ to create, and as such, I'd like to thank some people that helped me create my plugin (without them knowing).
+It was _hell_ to create, and as such, I'd like to thank some people that helped me create my plugin (without them knowing, ofc).
 Those are,
 - [m4xshen](https://m4xshen.dev/posts/develop-a-neovim-plugin-in-lua) for the general idea on how to create a local plugin.
 - [D029](https://vi.stackexchange.com/a/46098) and